Razer Naga: History

 The Naga 2014 was released in July 2013 and featured "more pronounced, redesigned individual buttons, allowing for easier recognition and more precise button presses."
 It had a total of nineteen programmable buttons, twelve of which are side-on.
 It was the first iteration in the Naga series to have a maximum sensitivity of 8,200 DPI, and is the only Naga which has both left-handed and right-handed versions, though the left-handed edition was eventually discontinued for insufficient demand.
 The only other iteration which has a maximum sensitivity of 8,200 DPI is the Naga Epic Chroma, released in November 2014.
 The Naga Epic Chroma is wireless and also featured nineteen programmable buttons of which twelve are on the side.

 The first mouse in the Naga series to possess a maximum sensitivity of 16,000 DPI and a "5G optical laser sensor" was the Naga Chroma.
 Released in November 2015, Razer said it "brings the world's most advanced mouse sensor to the world of MMO gaming" and now "the Razer 5G laser sensor is capable of tracking up to true 16,000 DPI down to 1 DPI increments".
 Released in June 2016, the first Naga with seven buttons on the side was the Razer Naga Hex v2.
 The Naga Hex v2 also featured a 5G laser sensor and a maximum sensitivity of 16,000 DPI.
 All of the mice have a polling rate of 1000 Hz.
 The polling rate of a mouse is how many often it notifies the computer of its location each second, with each Hz equaling one register.
 In November 2017, Razer introduced the Naga Trinity.
 This mouse has interchangeable side panels, meaning the user could choose how many buttons they wanted.
 With this addition, Razer intended it to replace both the Naga Hex v2 and the Naga Chroma.
 A left-handed version of the Naga Trinity was planned, but after an unsuccessful Kickstarter campaign, raising only US$80,000 of the desired $1.3 million, the model was cancelled.

 In 2019, Razer announced that they would be re-releasing the discontinued left-handed Naga with improved specifications.
 Similar to the failed left-handed release of the Naga Trinity, Razer asked for those interested to pre-register due to the costly nature of releasing an unpopular product.
 Released in August 2020, the Naga Left-Handed Edition was the first mouse in the series to have a maximum DPI of 20,000, accomplished through the implementation of the "Razer Focus+ Optical Sensor".
 In September, the Naga Pro was released, also with a maximum DPI of 20,000.
 The Naga Pro, like the Naga Trinity, has a replaceable side panel.
 Naga X, released the following year, did not include modular thumbside panels.
+Razer updated the Naga lineup in 2022 with the release of the Naga V2 Pro and Naga V2 Hyperspeed.